Set up Jira Cloud

 You can restrict who can view an issue in both company-managed and team-managed projects, but the procedure is different in each.

-You can't edit project permissions or roles on the Free plan for Jira Software or Jira Work Management, and you can't configure issue-level security on any Free plan (including Jira Service Management).
+You can't edit project permissions or roles on the Free plan in Jira, and you can't configure issue-level security on any Free plan (including Jira Service Management).
 Find out more about how project permissions work in Free plans.
 To take advantage of Jira's powerful project permission management features, upgrade your plan.

 In company-managed projects, you can restrict access by setting the issue’s security level.